jpthalman/CarND/Projects/BehavioralCloning/README.md

 ~~~

-These random shifts do result in some information loss, resulting in the black regions above.
-However, the hope is that the model will be invariant to these dark regions and only focus on the regions where road is.
-To account for these shifts, we add or subtract **0.004** to the steering angle per pixel of shift.
-The shifts are bound between [-40, 40] pixels, so if we shift 40 pixels to the right, we would add **0.16** to the steering angle.
+These random shifts result in some information loss, represented as the black regions above.
+However, the hope is that the model will be invariant to these dark regions and only focus on the regions where road is located.
+To account for these shifts, we add or subtract **0.004** to the steering angle per pixel of horizontal shift.
+The shifts are bound between [-40, 40] pixels, so if we shift 40 pixels to the right, we would add **0.16** to the steering angle provided by the simulator, or **4°** to the actual angle.

 ### Brightness